promanenko/gigaspaces-sbp-jekyll/dotnet-session-store.markdown

 3)	SQL Server mode is used when very high levels of reliability are required.
 In other words, a session and its attributes have to be guaranteed re-construction on the fly and the application absolutely requires this kind of data reliability.
 Keep in mind that this mode has the worst performance of all (as quite easily understood) and trades off reliability for performance.
 This also allows you to globally distribute your applications across datacenters but relies heavily on clustering SQL Server databases across these data centers globally.

-We will be concentrating our discussions on using an out of process, custom storage provider for achieving true global, lightweight distribution of your application that provides similar if not better reliability that other modes discussed above.
+We will be concentrating our discussions on using an out of process, custom storage provider for achieving true global, lightweight distribution of your application that provides better reliability than other modes discussed above.

 We will show you how you can implement this scenario with XAP.NET.
 A fully functional example is available [here](/sbp/download_files/gigaspaceshttpsessionsharing.zip).